-Alfred “Al” Lawson, Jr. was born in Midway, Florida, a small town located between Tallahassee and Gadsden County.
-As a fourth generation Floridian, Al Lawson’s roots run deep in North Florida.
-Lawson worked his first job in the Gadsden Community tobacco fields at the age of 8, learning the value of community and hard work.
+Congressman Alfred “Al” Lawson, Jr., is true son of North Florida.
+Born in Midway, Florida, a small town located just outside of Tallahassee in Gadsden County.
+Al worked his first job picking tobacco in the Gadsden County tobacco fields at the age of 8, where he learned the value of community and hard work.

 Al graduated from Havana Northside High School, where he was a standout student athlete.
-He went on to become a basketball star at Florida Agricultural and Mechanical University (FAMU), where he received a Bachelor of Science degree in Political Science.
-Al chose to continue his education, earning a Master`s of Science in Public Administration from Florida State University.
+He went on to become a basketball star at Florida Agricultural and Mechanical University (FAMU), where he earned a Bachelor of Science degree in Political Science.
+He continued his studies at Florida State University, earning a Master`s of Science in Public Administration.

-Al Lawson married his college sweetheart, Dr. Delores Brooks, who teaches at Florida A&M University’s School of Nursing.
+He married his college sweetheart, Delores Brooks, Ph.D., a former nursing professor at the Florida A&M University School of Nursing.
 They have two adult children, Alfred III and Shani, and three grandchildren, Cameron, Kobe, and Samuel.
-The Lawsons are also active members of St. Michael’s and All Angels Episcopal Church.
+Al is a man of strong faith, and is an active member of St. Michael’s and All Angels Episcopal Church, where he has held serval lay leadership roles rising to senior warden (deacon).

 A Small Businessman